Rimrock Mall: 2010s

 In December 2012, it was reported that Macerich put the mall up for sale.
 About six months later, Starwood Retail Properties LLC announced a deal to purchase Rimrock Mall and Northridge Mall in Salinas, California from Macerich.
 Starwood Retail Partners became the operator of Rimrock Mall as a result of the deal.
 The value of the deal was not disclosed at the time, but Macerich disclosed in a Form 10-K filing for fiscal year 2017 that the two malls were sold for a combined $230.0 million.

 In 2016, Starwood Retail Partners has redesigned the mall exterior facade, main entrance and interior in an effort to give the mall a more modern look.

 In 2016, the building that once housed World West was torn down for redevelopment.
 The space had sat vacant for nearly 20 years due to the presence of Wynnsong 10 in its immediate vicinity, and was used by the mall as storage.
 In December 2017, Krispy Kreme opened in a new building that sits on the original World West site.

 In 2017 H&M opened in the original Herberger's location, was divided in half. the other side is now home to Magic City Gymnastics (opened 2018).
 Herberger's closed in August 2018 as a part of the parent company's liquidation.

+In 2025, it was announced that Dunham Sports would be opening a store in the mall.
+Dunham Sports decided to open their location in the former Herberger’s and Sheel’s locations.
+The new anchor space was combined to create a single anchor space for Dunham Sports.
+The store opened in September, 2025.

 Future

 Rimrock Mall officials have started to divide some of its vacant anchors into smaller retail spaces.
 Since then, H&M and other stores have moved into those smaller retail spaces.

-Despite the Retail apocalypse, mall officials have expressed confidence in the mall's future, saying that in northern states, indoor shopping centers like the Rimrock Mall offer people a shopping environment that is isolated from the winter cold.
+Mall officials have expressed confidence in the mall's future, saying that in northern states, indoor shopping centers like the Rimrock Mall offer people a shopping environment that is isolated from the winter cold.